EveryOneIsGross/scratchTHOUGHTS/README.md

 ## My first chrome extension

 Will play X GONNA GIVE IT TO YA as a low bitrate mp3 everytime you load x.com.
 Was to stop my brain processing the sample everytime I went to twitter.
 It has an error trying to make multiple instances, and will not always call.
-But maybe this opens the way for more annoying extensions again 🦾
+But maybe now these calls are available in chrome again we'll get more annoying extensions again 🦾

 https://github.com/EveryOneIsGross/scratchTHOUGHTS/blob/main/xtension.zip